geemanji/geemanji/README.md

 # Hello there! 👋

-I'm **Gar Manji Michael**, a dedicated **Software Engineer** passionate about solving challenging problems and delivering innovative, scalable solutions.
+I'm **Gar Manji Michael**, A **Software Engineer** passionate about solving challenging problems and delivering innovative, scalable solutions.
 Whether it's refining existing systems or architecting new ones, I thrive on turning challenges into opportunities.

 My journey has been shaped by a commitment to continuous learning and improvement.
 I believe effective problem-solving goes beyond technical know-how—it’s about understanding challenges at their core and creating strategies that drive meaningful, lasting impact.